Alan Walters Lecture: Measuring Economic Progress in a Digital World

 Diane has particular research interests in the areas of economic statistics and the digital economy, and was the lead researcher on the Measuring the Modern Economy programme at the Economic Statistics Centre of Excellence.

-Remember to register your place for this lecture, which will be followed by a reception with light refreshments.
-This lecture will take place in the Alan Walters Building - G03, 18:00 to 19:00, with networking between 19:00 and 19:30.
+The lecture will be followed by a reception with light refreshments and will take place in the Alan Walters Building - G03, 18:00 to 19:00, with networking between 19:00 and 19:30.